-The porcelain insulator around the center electrode of the spark plug should be a medium-to-light tan (the ideal color when the vehicle is ridden normally).
+Check that the porcelain insulator around the center electrode of the spark plug is a medium-to-light tan (the ideal color when the ATV is ridden normally).

 If the spark plug shows a distinctly different color, the engine could be operating improperly.
 Do not attempt to diagnose such problems yourself.
-Instead, have a Yamaha dealer check the vehicle.
+Instead, have a Yamaha dealer check the ATV.

-If the spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.
+Check the spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.

-Specified spark plug: NGK/CR8E
+Specified spark plug: NGK/DR8EA

-Before installing the spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.
+3. Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.